Pakequis/Chaos_papagali/README.md

 ## Contact:
 Feel free to reach out to me on social media: @pakequis in any of them...

-You can also send me an email at pakequis (Gmail).
+You can also send me an email at pakequis (at Gmail).